GreenBuildingXML/ashrae-frontend/wwwroot/test/test17/test17.md

 # Test Case 17 – Curved Wall
 ## Test Description:
-Curved wall is an attractive design element in buildings.
-It can be functioned as exterior wall, partitions and even ceilings.
-However, such shapes have long been a problem in the BIM to gbXML.
+Curved walls are an attractive design element in buildings.
+It can function as an exterior wall, a partition and even a ceiling.
+However, such shapes have long been a problem when exporting from BIM to gbXML.
 The test case exames the BIM software capabilities on exporting an curved exterior wall into gbXML.
 ## Spaces / Rooms:
 There is only one space in this test model.
 It is named as “level_1_space_1”.
 The space shape is the same as the building shape.
 ## Special Considerations: